laserpants/impromptu-react-sidemenu/README.md

 browserify -t reactify main.js -o bundle.js
 ```

-In some cases, you may want to use ordinary hyperlinks inside the menu `Item`s and `Brand` element instead of an `onClick` handler.
+In some cases, you may want to use ordinary hyperlinks inside the menu `Item`s and `Brand` element instead of the `onClick` handler.

 ```jsx
 var MenuComponent = React.createClass({